Health Information Overload After Diagnosis | What If The Research Is Making You Sicker?

 The Switch That Flips

-The moment you receive a diagnosis, whether it's endometriosis, breast cancer, or any chronic condition; something shifts inside you.
-Suddenly you're on a mission.
+The moment you receive a diagnosis, whether it's endometriosis, breast cancer, or any chronic condition, something shifts inside you.
+Suddenly, you're on a mission.
 You need to understand what's happening in your body, every treatment option, every specialist, everything you should be eating or avoiding or demanding from your doctor.
-You join the Facebook groups, follow influencers, subscribe to newsletters.
-You are after all, advocating for yourself, right?
+You join the Facebook groups, follow influencers, and subscribe to newsletters.
+You are, after all, advocating for yourself, right?

 And at first, it genuinely helps.
 Especially with a condition like endometriosis, where the average time to diagnosis still stretches years and where patients have historically been dismissed and undertreated, seeking out information can feel like reclaiming power.